mapsplugin/cordova-plugin-googlemaps/README.md

   - Bug fix: the icon property of Marker class does not affect

 - **v2.2.3**
-  - Bug fix: the icon property of Marker class does not affect if the html is hosted on `file://android_assets/`.
+  - Bug fix: the icon property of Marker class does not affect if the html is hosted on `file://android_assets/`
-  - Update: `cordova-android@7` is finally supported.
+  - Update: `cordova-android@7` is now supported
   - Fix: can not build with PhoneGap Build (see the above settings)

 - **v2.2.4**
-  - Bug fix: can not click html element when you device is rotated.
+  - Bug fix: can not click html elements when the device is rotated
   - Add: Use `android-support-library-v4`
-  - Fix: `cordova-plugin-gooelmaps.CordovaGoogleMaps is already defined warning` message.
+  - Fix: `cordova-plugin-gooelmaps.CordovaGoogleMaps is already defined warning` message
   - Update: `com.googlemaps.ios@2.6.0` is required.
-Please reinstall the plugin.
+Please reinstall the plugin
-  - Add: This plugin messages are localized for English and Japanese.
+  - Add: The plugin messages are localized for English and Japanese

 - **v2.2.5** (small update)
-  - Bug fix: setMyLocationEnabed(true) hide the MyLocationButton.
+  - Bug fix: setMyLocationEnabed(true) hides the MyLocationButton
   - Fix: Conflict with `cordova-plugin-geolocation`

 - **v2.2.6**
   - Add: support languages
-    (`Russian`, `Ukrainian`, `Brazilian Portuguese`, `German`, `French`, `Hindi`)
+    (`Russian`, `Ukrainian`, `Brazilian Portuguese`, `German`, `French`, and `Hindi`)
   - Fix: [OK]button of &lt;select&gt;tag is displayed as Japanese
   - Fix: Cannot build with Java 1.7
   - Fix: `INFO_CLOSE` event is triggered twice
-  - Fix: `map.setOptions()` does not work very after soon from the `MAP_READY` event.
+  - Fix: `map.setOptions()` does not work when used right after the `MAP_READY` function call

 - **v2.2.7**
   - Add: support languages (`Arabic` and `Dutch`)
-  - Fix: Can not build on iOS.
+  - Fix: Can not build on iOS

 - **v2.2.8**
-  - Add: support languages (`Polish`)
+  - Add: support language (`Polish`)
-  - Add: plugin remove helper script.
+  - Add: plugin remove helper script
-  - Fix: can not build on iOS completely.
+  - Fix: can not build on iOS completely
-  - Fix: localize function is incorrect.
+  - Fix: localize function is incorrect
-  - Fix: can not use backbutton event.
+  - Fix: can not use backbutton event
-  - Fix: marker cluster does not work correctly if position data contains `id` field.
+  - Fix: marker cluster does not work correctly if position data contains an `id` field
-  - Update: Wait MAP_READY until map.getVisibleRegion() is ready.
+  - Update: Do not fire MAP_READY event until map.getVisibleRegion() is useable

 - **v2.2.9**
-  - Add: support languages (`Denmark`)
+  - Add: support language (`Danish`).
-  - Add: hook scripts to prevent `unknown property GOOGLE_PLAY_SERVICES_VERSION` problem with older version Cordova.
+  - Add: hook scripts to prevent the `unknown property GOOGLE_PLAY_SERVICES_VERSION` problem with older versions of Cordova
-  - Refactoring internal code
+  - Refactoring of internal code
-  - Fix: Cannot find module '../node_modules/xml2js' error.
+  - Fix: Cannot find module '../node_modules/xml2js' error
-  - Fix: getMyLocation() does not work on Genymotion.
+  - Fix: getMyLocation() does not work on Genymotion
-  - Fix: map disappears sometime on changing ionic tab.
+  - Fix: map disappears sometimes when changing ionic tabs

 ---